lewis-revill/morello-sdk/README.md

 1. `scripts/build-all.sh`: Runs all steps in sequence
 Download and compile everything.
 Accepts either --cross or --native.
+The default is --native and is assumed if neither is specified.
 The --native switch downloads and builds everything from an aarch64 host.
 Passing --cross assumes an x86\_64 host

 1. `scripts/download-llvm-musl.sh`: Download required tools